ShafayetSadi/digital-electronics/digital-systems.md

 We are constantly dealing with quantities.
 Quantities are measured, monitored, recorded, manipulated arithmetically, observed, or in some other way utilized in most physical systems.
 There are two ways of representing numerical value of quantities: analog and digital.

+**Analog Signal:** A signal whose amplitude can take any value within a given range.
+**Digital Signal:** A signal whose amplitude can take only finite number of values/discrete values.

 ### Analog Representation

 In analog representation a quantity is represented by a continuously variable, proportional indicator.
 An example is an automobile speedometer from the classic muscle cars.
 Analog quantities can vary over a continuous range of values.